Veilon Info

 Missing Test Coverage

-Critical code paths have zero test coverage: partial unshield with change commitment, private transfer with change, emergencyWithdraw, all Governance flows (voting, execution, quorum), EmergencyExit recovery and cancellation, access control violation attempts, token de-whitelisting while funds are shielded, and reentrancy attack simulations.
-Achieve >95% line coverage before mainnet deployment.
+Several critical code paths still have no test coverage: partial unshield with change commitment, private transfer with change, the emergency-withdraw queue/execute/cancel flow, all Governance flows (voting, execution, quorum), the redesigned EmergencyExit recovery and cancellation paths, access-control violation attempts, token de-whitelisting while funds are shielded, and reentrancy attack simulations.

 Pending